adam-gipril/chef-scheduler/README.md

 ### Running the server

 The server can be started using one of the following commands.
-Note that the `start:watch` script does not set the requisite environment variable to authenticate with Google, and as such doesn't make successful calls to the Google Calendar API.

-The default port is 4003, and can be overridden by preceding either command with `PORT=<desired port>`.
+Port 4003 is default, and can be overridden by preceding either command with `PORT=<desired port>`.

 ```bash
 npm start           # runs the server